vikashvikku/M1_Calculator_Util/1_Requirements/README.md

  # SWOT ANALYSIS

  ## Strength
- - It makes calculations and conversions easily.
+ - It shows menu and calculate cost easily.
  - It is available for 24/7.
  - Multifunctional.
  - Accessible Anywhere.